albasyir/detik-scraper/README.md

 ## How to Contribute With

-- Create your typescript at `src` folder
+- Create your TypeScript at `src` folder
-- Type you code
+- Type your code
+- Please implement `src/Contracts/ArticleContract` for collection result
-- Run with `npx ts-node src/your.ts` (Must TS)
+- Run with `npx ts-node src/your.ts`
 - Save your collection to `public/`